 When building a player, you should avoid any dependencies on System.dll or System.Xml.dll.
 Unity does not include these in the built player by default, but if you use their classes, they are included.
 These DLLs add about a megabyte to the player’s storage size.
 If you need to parse XML in your game, you can use a library like Mono.Xml.zip as a smaller alternative to the system libraries.
 While most Generic containers are contained in mscorlib, Stack and few others are in System.dll, so you should avoid these if possible.

 Unity supports two .NET API compatibility levels for some mobile devices: .NET 2.0 and a subset of .NET 2.0.
-Select the appropriate level for your build in the Player Settings.
+Select the appropriate level for your build in the Player SettingsA settings manager that lets you set various player-specific options for the final game built by Unity.
+More info

 The .NET 2.0 API profile is similar to the full .NET 2.0 API.
 Most library routines are fully implemented, so this option offers the best compatibility with pre-existing .NET code.
 However, for many games, the full library is not needed and the superfluous code takes up valuable memory space.